 The Moldovan writer Liliana Corobca describes the fate of twelve-year-old Cristina, who takes care of her little brothers, while the parents are working abroad.
 Their father is in Russia and their mother is looking after the children of a wealthy family in Italy.

 Liliana Corobca, born in Saseni-Calarasi in Moldova, is a literary scholar and writer living in Bucharest.
 She has published six novels, a play, and several books on censorship of literature in communist Romania.
 Her novel Kinderland was published in the autumn of 2013.

 In his autobiographical story Milk in Paper the author Stefano Polis reflects on his childhood, toing and froing between Greece and Germany in the 1970s.
 Like many other children of migrant workers, Polis grew up with an aunt after his parents had emigrated.

 Stefano Polis, born in 1965 in Kozani, Greece, spent his childhood and adolescent years as a so-called suitcase child commuting between Greece and Germany, where his parents were working.
 Polis currently runs a hairdresser’s salon in Jülich near Düren.
 Milk in Paper is his first novel.

-David Fischer played – after the acting education in Munich – in Wilhelmshaven, Munich, Bonn, Duesseldorf, Istanbul, Vienna and Berlin.
-He worked at public stages, ensembles and for festivals.
-He is a member of the company of French choreographer Jérôme Bel and the fringe ensemble.
+David Fischer, after his acting education in Munich, played in Wilhelmshaven, Munich, Bonn, Düsseldorf, Istanbul, Vienna and Berlin.
+He worked in public stages, ensembles and for festivals, while being an esteemed member of the fringe ensemble and the French choreographer Jérôme Bel’s company.

 The readings are followed by a panel discussion with Liliana Corobca (Author), Ok-Hee Jeong (Autor) and Bengü Kocatürk-Schuster (Researcher, DOMiD) moderated by Maike Suhr (Editor of the book BITTER THINGS).